okabsd/rubyisms/README.md

 ## Info

-A set of prototype extensions for native types in ES5 JavaScript.
+A highly experimental set of prototype extensions for native types in ES5 JavaScript.

 ## Install